honeycombio/refinery/README.md

 ### Sampling

 Refinery can send telemetry that includes information that can help debug the sampling decisions that are made.
-To enable, in the config file, set `AddRuleReasonToTrace` to `true`.
+To enable, in the configuration file, set `AddRuleReasonToTrace` to `true`.
 This will cause traces that are sent to Honeycomb to include a field `meta.refinery.reason`, which will contain text indicating which rule was evaluated that caused the trace to be included.

 ## Restarts